AndriiHeonia/firmCardStory/docs/article/article.en.md

 * Make HTML page;
 * Use library [Leaflet](https://github.com/Leaflet/Leaflet);
 * Write reusable plugin for displaying the company's info-card;
-* Referring to the world "reusable" try to make it using BEM methodology;
+* Referring to the word "reusable" try to make it using BEM methodology;

 Reusable plugin?
 * Catch the click event on the map;
-* Sent a request to [geocoder 2GIS](http://api.2gis.ru/doc/geo/search/), it will return information about the company according to the coordinates;
+* Sent a request to [2GIS geocoder](http://api.2gis.ru/doc/geo/search/), it will return information about the company according to the coordinates;
 * Show a balloon with information.

 Let's call our project firmCardStory.